MasssiveJuice08/Morrowind-Modding-with-MassiveJuice_Content/04 Tasks/MMW Custom CSS and JS - Todo.md

 > - [x] [Add Grid-Style Callouts](https://github.com/morrowind-modding/morrowind-modding.github.io/issues/22)
 > 	- [x] Redo grid-style callouts
 > - [x] hide templates from explorer
+> - [ ] Consider redesigning logo so that the text is actually H1 text, with the puzzlebox in the background as image
+> - [ ] Add Recent Notes component, OR, add Dataview tables

 > [!todo] Low Priority